carlosp420/nymphalidae_diversification/MS.md

 extinction rates on an enforced strict higher level phylogeny of our MCC tree by collapsing all clades younger than the cutoff value at 24 MYA (see figure S1).
 Estimated rates using the method in @stadler2013.

+Figure S3.
+Boxplot of speciation and extinction values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants.

+Figure S4.
+BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants assuming *Vanessa* and *Hypanartia* as non-Solanaceae feeders.
+The same pattern is recovered, speciation and diversification rates are significantly higher for Solanaceae feeders ($lambda$1, r1).

+Figure S7.
+BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
+Speciation and diversification rates are similar.

 ## References